With-Fam/ponder-indexer/instructions.md

 2. Store the data using the Stack SDK
 3. create a lib getPartiesForHypersubSet to getEvents from the Stack SDK
 4. Decode Transfer event logs using viem parseEventLogs method
-5. Verify the contractAddress emmitting the transfer event is configured with the ManageFamAuthority
+5. Verify the contractAddress emmitting the transfer event is configured with the ManageFamAuthority by updating handleTransferSubscriptionEvent.
+Lookup getPartiesForHypersubSet to get the parties for the hypersub being subscribed to
-6. Verify balanceOf is greater than 0 for the SubscriptionTokenV1Contract
-7. Verify balanceOf is zero for the Party NFT token.
+6. simulate call to `join` to see if there are any errors.
-8. Call the `join` method on the ManageFamAuthority with the correct arguments.
+7. Call the `join` method on the ManageFamAuthority with the correct arguments.